 - Click Create.

-If you do see Dropbox Paper in the dropdown menu, then you’re using the new 2020 release.
+If you do see Dropbox Paper in the list of document types, then you’re using the new new release.

-If you don’t see Dropbox Paper in the dropdown menu, then you’re using the old release.
+If you don’t see Dropbox Paper in the list of document types, then you’re using the old release.

 Can I keep using the old release instead?

-No. All Dropbox users will soon be using the 2020 release of Dropbox Paper.
+No. All Dropbox users will soon be using the new release of Dropbox Paper.

-What happens to my existing Paper docs when I start using the 2020 release?
+What happens to my existing Paper docs when I start using the new release?

-When you start using the 2020 release, your existing Paper docs are migrated from paper.dropbox.com to your account on dropbox.com.
-Paper docs that you own will be placed in a folder called Paper Docs.
-If you’re on a Dropbox Business team, Paper docs that your team owns, will be placed in a folder called Team Paper Docs.
-Then, you can move them to any folder in your Dropbox account.
+When you start using the new release, your existing Paper docs will show up on dropbox.com.
+Paper docs that you own will be placed in a folder called Migrated Paper Docs.
+If you’re on a Dropbox team account, Paper docs that your team owns will be placed in a folder called Team Paper Docs.
+From there, you can move them to any folder in your Dropbox account.

-After getting the 2020 release, all sharing permissions will remain exactly the same on all of your Paper docs and folders that were moved, and shared links will continue to work as before.
-Under no circumstances will Dropbox grant anyone access to a 2020 release doc if users did not have the right to view or edit the document before the 2020 release.
+After updating to the new release of Paper, all sharing permissions will remain exactly the same on all of your Paper docs and folders that were moved, and shared links will continue to work as before.
+Under no circumstances will Dropbox grant anyone access to a doc if users did not have the right to view or edit the document before the update.

 Will Paper docs take up space on my Dropbox account?